machine-detonation/F7DAA0/README.md

 - also I'm really indecisive so if I keep rmking my straw.page please don't worry about it 🥀🙏

-- I change my pfp almost daily so don't worry abt it :3
+- I change my pfp daily :P

 <!---
 Anova-Anet/Anova-Anet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.